 During his time in Scotland, he supported himself by working in the hospitality industry, specifically events.
 Starting by cleaning toilets and washing dishes and over four years worked his way up to be the front of house events manager for several prestigious events including the winter Olympics (Sochi) commonwealth games (Glasgow), Ryder Cup, British open amongst others he also had the privilege of serving the Queen at her Balmoral estate in Scotland.

 He then made the life-changing decision to move to Mauritius in 2015; starting as a consultant specialising in F&B, leveraging his hospitality experience.
-He spent the next two years setting up the Business Development department at SKC Surat Ltd. After four years in Mauritius, he founded his start-up ConnectMe (of which TutorMe is a subsidiary) an online marketplace, while taking up the position as Innovation Coordinator for the ENL Group, a position that he still holds today.
+He spent the next two years setting up the Business Development department at SKC Surat Ltd. After four years in Mauritius, he founded his start-up ConnectMe (of which TutorMe is a subsidiary) an online marketplace, while taking up the position as Innovation Coordinator for the ENL Group.
 His personal entrepreneurial journey highlighted how he believed he could add the most value to Mauritius and Africa.
 He has now dedicated his personal and professional career to supporting and building the ecosystems needed for innovation and entrepreneurship to thrive in Africa.
 This led to the founding of Entrepreneurs Talk Africa.

 French born, Marc founded his first company a year after graduating from his robotics engineering studies.
 In 2000, he and his wife made the decision to pause their Parisian life in spending a couple of years on the tropical island of Mauritius.
 The couple of years transformed in 20, 17 of which were spent professionally with Microsoft West East and Central Africa (WECA), where Marc led the cloud transformation of the region, being the Chief Technology Officer for some years.